-Added in version 2.6.4: Configure whether or not Agda's standard output diagnostics should use ANSI terminal colours for syntax highlighting (e.g. error messages, warnings).
+New in version 2.6.4: Configure whether or not Agda's standard output diagnostics should use ANSI terminal colours for syntax highlighting (e.g. error messages, warnings).

 always Always print diagnostic in colour.

-auto
+auto Automotically determine whether or not it is seen for

 Automatically determine whether or not it is safe for standard output to include colours.
+Colours will be

+used

-Colours will be used when writing directly to a terminal device on Linux and macOS.
+when writing directly to a terminal device on Linux and

+macOS.

 This is the default value.

 never Never print output in colour.